-I’ve had a real thing about lentils lately.
-They never used to really feature in my day to day eating habits, but since including them in a few soup maker recipes I can’t get enough of them.
+Lentils never used to really feature in my day-to-day eating habits, but since including them in a few soup maker recipes, I can’t get enough of them.

-Whether it’s just to add a handful in to a soup to thicken it up, or to make them a more substantial part of a recipe, they are the perfect store cupboard standby.
+Whether it’s just to add a handful into a soup to thicken it up or to make them a more substantial part of a recipe, they are the perfect store cupboard standby.

-How To Make Tomato and Lentil Soup Recipe
+How To Make Tomato and Lentil Soup In A Soup Maker

 As you know, I like my recipes to be as simple as possible.
 I prefer short ingredient lists and minimal instructions!

 Side Note: If you don’t already have a soup maker and are tempted, check out my soup maker reviews.